 Spring is now in full swing which can only mean one thing, warmer weather for little ones to go outdoors and explore!
 And the reopening of the Ian Potter Foundation's Children's Garden at the Royal Botanic Gardens in Melbourne!!

-The Children's Garden will reopen on Father's Day 6th September this year which will delight little ones and their carers.
+The Children's Garden will reopen on Father's Day Sunday 3rd of September 2017 which will delight little ones and their carers.
 There are lots of places for little ones to explore and relax throughout the garden so don't forget a picnic and some change of clothes.

 At the entrance you can find a beautiful tree, a Magic Pudding sculpture (pictured in background) and a lavender maze (pictured right).